 If you intend to publicly post a recording and if it is likely to capture personally recognizable images or significant personally identifiable commentary from audience members, you should inform the audience of the recording process.
 For example, the announcement, invitation, or at a minimum, sign at the entrance to the event, should state clearly that the event will be recorded and that some audience participation and/or images may be captured in the recording process.

 Removal of a likeness

-If someone discovers his/her image, voice, or likeness in one of the University's online publications and would like it removed, s/he should notify the Office of Web and New Media.
+If someone discovers his/her image, voice, or likeness in one of the university's online publications and would like it removed, s/he should notify web strategy and development.